Jia Nanfeng: Role in coups against Yang Jun and Sima Liang

-Sima Liang and Wei tried to get the government on track, but Empress Jia continued to interfere with management of the governmental everyday matters.
+Sima Liang and Wei tried to get the government on track, but Empress Jia continued to interfere with management of daily governmental matters.
 They also became concerned about the violent temper of Sima Wei and therefore tried to strip him of his military command, but Sima Wei persuaded Empress Jia to let him keep his military command.
 Sima Wei's assistants Qi Sheng (岐盛) and Gongsun Hong (公孫宏) thereafter falsely told Empress Jia that Sima Liang and Wei planned to depose the emperor.
-Empress Jia, who had already resented Wei for having, during Emperor Wu's reign, suggested that he change his heir selection, also wanted more direct control over the government, and therefore resolved to undergo a second coup.
+Empress Jia, who had already resented Wei for having, during Emperor Wu's reign, suggested that he change his heir, and therefore resolved to undergo a second coup.

 In the summer of 291, Empress Jia had Emperor Hui personally write an edict to Sima Wei, ordering him to have Sima Liang and Wei removed from their offices.
 His forces thereby surrounded Sima Liang and Wei's mansions, and while both men's subordinates recommended resistance, each declined and was captured.
 Against what the edict said, both were killed—Sima Liang with his heir Sima Ju (司馬矩) and Wei with nine of his sons and grandsons.
 Qi then suggested to Sima Wei to take the chance to kill Empress Jia's relatives and take over the government, but Sima Wei hesitated—and at the same time, Empress Jia came to the realization that killing Sima Liang and Wei, if it had been realized that she intended it, could bring a political firestorm and that also Sima Wei would not be easily controlled.
 She therefore publicly declared that Sima Wei had falsely issued the edict.
 Sima Wei's troops abandoned him, and he was captured and executed.
 Sima Liang and Wei were posthumously honored.
-However, after this point on, Empress Jia became the undisputed power behind the throne for several years.
+Through this, Empress Jia could finally take all the power herself, and rule with the emperor as her puppet.
+After this point on, Empress Jia became the undisputed power behind the throne for several years.

 As paramount authority

-Empress Jia was now control over empire in close association with several advisors that she trusted—the capable official Zhang Hua, her cousins Pei Wei and Jia Mo (賈模), and her nephew Jia Mi (originally named Han Mi but posthumously adopted into the line of Jia Chong's son Jia Limin (賈黎民)).
-She also closely associated with her cousin-once-removed Guo Zhang, her sister Jia Wu (賈午), and Emperor Wu's concubine Zhao Chan (趙粲).
+Empress Jia was now in control over the Jin empire in close association with several advisors that she trusted—the capable official Zhang Hua, her cousins Pei Wei and Jia Mo (賈模), and her nephew Jia Mi (originally named Han Mi but posthumously adopted into the line of Jia Chong's son Jia Limin (賈黎民)).
+She also closely associated with her cousin-once-removed Guo Zhang, her sister Jia Wu (賈午), and Emperor Wu's concubine Zhao Can (趙粲).
 She lacked self-control, and was violent and capricious in her ways, but Zhang, Pei, and Jia Mo were honest men who generally kept the government in order.
 However, as she grew increasingly unbridled in her behavior (including committing adultery with many men and later murdering them to silence them), Zhang, Pei, and Jia Mo considered deposing her and replacing her with Crown Prince Yu's mother Consort Xie, but they hesitated and never took actual action.
 After Jia Mo died in 299, it became even harder to control her actions.